toby-young-os/mcp-servers/README.md

 Use `exit` to quit, `help` for guidance, and `tools` to reprint the manifest.
 When a planner is available (OpenAI key loaded), the chat client automatically routes non-autonomous servers through the LLM planner so you can type natural-language requests.
 Disable that behavior with `--no-planner`.
 Without the planner, the data/prompt servers expect commands like `add 2 3` or `divide 10 5`.

+> **Planner behavior:** With `--planner` enabled the client asks the LLM planner to choose a single tool call per turn, prints the planner’s decision (magenta), and then executes that tool.
+Multi-step instructions still require additional turns unless you use the autonomous server, which chains sub-steps inside its own tool implementation.

 ## OpenAI Credentials

 Some scenarios (e.g., autonomous reasoning) call OpenAI.
 Create a `.env` file next to `pyproject.toml` with: